 I was working with one of our VisibleThread users recently.
-They cited this example as one issue raised during a debrief for a lost bid; their customer talked about ‘risk abatement’ in the RFP, they talked about ‘risk mitigation’ in proposal management.
+They cited this example as one issue raised during a debrief for a lost bid; their customer talked about ‘risk abatement’ in the RFP, they talked about ‘risk mitigation’ in proposal writing.

 Now, most sales professionals are familiar with the psychology of mirroring.
 During a conversation, you make a gesture and the person you’re talking with makes a similar gesture.
 Or you start using the same idioms as the person you’re chatting with.
 Psychologists call this ‘mirroring’.
 It suggests agreement and alignment.